Agrail19/MMatrix/README.md

 # MMatrix
-Matrix multiplication program for practiсe
+Matrix multiplication program using QtConcurrent for practiсe